 An associated index is a single predefined index series chosen as a benchmark when comparing performance results of a security, user portfolio, or other index.
-Examples of associated indexes are the S&P 500 Composite or the CRSP Cap-Based 9-10 Portfolio on the NYSE/NYSE MKT/NASDAQ National Market.
+Examples of associated indexes are the S&P 500 Composite or the CRSP Cap-Based 9-10 Portfolio on the NYSE/NYSE American/NASDAQ National Market.

 Associated Portfolio Type

 An associated portfolio type is a predefined index group of portfolios chosen as a benchmark when comparing performance results of a security, user portfolio, or other index.
 When an associated portfolio type is used as a benchmark, the security portfolio assignment for the portfolio is used to determine which portfolio series to use as a benchmark at each point in time.
-An example of associated portfolios is the CRSP Cap-Based Portfolios on the NYSE/NYSE MKT/NASDAQ National Market.
+An example of associated portfolios is the CRSP Cap-Based Portfolios on the NYSE/NYSE American/NASDAQ National Market.

 The closing bid price on a trading day. /pb